 “Yes, almost got it.”
-He pulled forth his hands and held before him a rusted ball of iron almost the size of a softball.
-He scraped away the soil hoping gold might peek through the dirt but it was nothing more than a common cannon ball.
+He pulled forth his hands and held before him a rusted ball of iron the size of a softball.
+He scraped away the soil hoping gold might peek through but saw nothing more than a common cannon ball.
 Disappointed, he tossed it aside and reached once more into the chest.
-To his dismay he pulled forth once again another ball worth nothing more than a good story as to how it was found.
-Tom pitched this one aside and began busting a larger hole in the top of the chest with his shovel.
+To his dismay he pulled forth once again another ball worth nothing more than a good story as to how it was discovered.
+Tom pitched this one aside and busted a larger hole in the top of the chest with his shovel.

 “Hand me that lantern!”

-Barnaby knew the answer and he felt foolish for not realizing how obvious it should have been.
+Levi knew the answer and he felt foolish for not realizing how obvious it should have been.
 Pirates didn’t bury treasure.
-What fool would do such a thing?
-The old chests were filled with cannon balls to keep Mary and William from escaping.
+What fool did such a thing?
+The chests prevented Mary and William from escaping.
 No treasure existed here and yet how many people died seeking it?
 How many people entered these woods in search of wealth after hearing a fairy tale?

 Tom turned the chest over.
 Nothing but a pile of shot and cannon balls rolled out to his dismay.
 He reached for the chain and pulled on the other end.